Value For Money

 The School is quite different to many other Higher Education Institutions, which are primarily funded by student fees.
 The NFTS secures funding from a multitude of sources including Industry, Government and Philanthropy.
 These additional monies, which account for more than half of the School’s funding, supplement the fees you pay to the School, as illustrated:

-Chart source: NFTS financial statements year ended 31 July 2023
+Chart source: NFTS financial statements year ended 31 July 2024

 Your tuition fees cover approximately two-thirds of the direct cost of your course.
 The balance is made up from funding from government, industry and philanthropic donations, reflecting their investment in you as the next generation of film, television and games makers.

 All of the School’s money either directly or indirectly goes into supporting and delivering your learning experience.
 Two-thirds of the School’s costs are directly focused on delivering your course to you.
-The costs of tuition, workshops and the film, television and games productions that the School makes and which you have the opportunity to work on represents 41% of the School’s costs; when combined with the cost of facilities & equipment, this figure rises to 65% of the School’s costs.
+The costs of tuition, workshops and the film, television and games productions that the School makes and which you have the opportunity to work on represents 45% of the School’s costs; when combined with the cost of facilities & equipment, this figure rises to 68% of the School’s costs.

-Chart source: NFTS financial statements year ended 31 July 2023
+Chart source: NFTS financial statements year ended 31 July 2024

 We offer targeted scholarships and bursaries to ensure that ‘financial means is not a barrier for talent’.
-These, along with the other student support services and facilities such as student welfare support, library facilities and the Registry team make up over 13% of the School’s annual budget.
+These, along with the other student support services and facilities such as student welfare support, library facilities and the Registry team make up over 12% of the School’s annual budget.

-Finally, the School ensures it operates as effectively and efficiently as possible, investing in high calibre staff to deliver our support functions such as Finance, HR, Marketing and fundraising.
+Finally, the School ensures it operates as effectively and efficiently as possible, investing in high calibre staff to deliver our support functions such as Finance, HR, Marketing and Fundraising.
 Approximately 21% of the School’s finances are spent on these areas.

 The School consciously keeps its class sizes small, with cohorts on most courses numbering between 10 to 16 students.
 This enables a more intensive approach to teaching and learning contact time.

-The skills and experience gained by the School’s students continues to be recognised by industry, with over 90% of the School’s students securing graduate level jobs within 15 months of graduation.
+The skills and experience gained by the School’s students continues to be recognised by industry, with over 90% of the School’s students securing graduate level jobs within 6 months of graduation.
 The School’s Ready for Work programme prepares all graduating students to enter the market place with confidence, ably supported by the School’s Talent and Alumni Manager who provides advice and assistance to students as they begin to look for work in the industry.

 Finally, the School has an active Student Union who support and deliver a range of social and cultural events recognising the increasing diversity of the student body, and they have facilitated a wider number of clubs and societies being set up and run by students.
+In 2024, the Student Union appointed dedicated student representatives to support students from LGBTQIA+, Ethnically Diverse, Disabled and International backgrounds.

 The School is not-for-profit.
 We balance what we expect to spend in a year, plus contingencies for unforeseen costs, to generate a small surplus so that we continue to invest in the School, its facilities and equipment.